mby74/MECHANISM-AI-Model-Library/README.md

 ## 2. Motivation

 Current AI-driven approaches in biology often optimize binding affinity but fail to predict functional outcomes (e.g., signaling response).

-Biological systems are:
+Biological systems are nonlinear, multi-scale, and highly context-dependent.
-- Nonlinear
-- Multi-scale
-- Highly context-dependent

 **MECHANISM-AI addresses this gap by linking:**